First Call Day

 HOMEOWNERS COME TO COURT FOR INFORMATIONAL SESSION AND FIRST MEDIATION ON THE SAME DAY

 The "First Call Day" provides homeowners and lenders the opportunity to meet and discuss options to foreclosure.
 After foreclosure mediation is requested, homeowners are scheduled to come to court to attend an Informational Session as a group.
-At the Informational Session the clerk gives homeowners a one-page form to be completed before mediation (FDP-02B).
+At the Informational Session, the clerk gives homeowners a one-page form to be completed and returned to the clerk before the judge speaks (FDP-02B).
 A judge and a HUD-certified housing counselor explain the court mediation process and how to find help at no charge.
 The housing counselors who speak at the Informational Session are available to help homeowners individually.

 At mediation, homeowners share their goals, ask questions, and discuss their financial situation.
 Lenders provide information on the status of the loans.
 The parties discuss any documents to be submitted and whether any options other than foreclosure may be available.
 The mediator facilitates the parties’ agreements on a specific plan going forward and writes a clear report of next steps and deadlines.
 This first mediation session is expected to take 30 to 45 minutes.
 Additional mediation will be scheduled on another day if needed.